 National curriculum subjects Kapow Primary units Year 5 British history 4: Were the Vikings raiders, traders or settlers?
 British history 5: What was life like in Tudor England?
 What did the Greeks ever do for us?
 English Reading: Making inferences about the Vikings from written sources.
-Spoken language: Discussing their interpretations of Henry VIII as a monarch; explaining their ideas about power and punishment in the Tudor period and justifying them with evidence.
-Writing - composition: Creating a written eyewitness account of a royal progress.
+Spoken language: Discussing and explaining the reasons for the death of Anne Boleyn; making predictions and justifying them with evidence.
+Writing - composition: Creating a written description of a royal progress.
 Spoken language: Researching, discussing and presenting a Greek god to the class; recording a radio message explaining which Ancient Greek state they would visit and why; participating in a philosophical debate; justifying which they think was the most significant Greek achievement.
 Maths Ratio and Proportion (Y6): Working out the length of a timeline using a scale.
 Ratio and proportion (Y6): Working out the length of timeline bars using a scale.
 Science Art and design Analysing the symbols in portraits to make inferences about historical people.
 Geography Identifying the location of Norway, Sweden and Denmark; learning about Viking trading routes.
 Identifying the physical features of Greece; working out the length of timeline bars using a scale.
 RSE/PSHE Learning about marriage in the Tudor times and how it is different to today.
 Participating in a debate involving direct democracy and comparing it to representative democracy.